American University of Science and Technology: Honorary doctorates

-During each graduation ceremony, the university awards degrees in ad honorem to distinguished personalities' contributions to a specific field or to the society in general.
-The following is a list of Lebanese, Arab, and international personalities that the American University of Science and Technology has awarded:
+During each graduation ceremony, the university awards degrees in ad honorem to distinguished personalities for their contributions to a specific field or to society in general.
+The following is a list of Lebanese, Arab, and international personalities that the American University of Science and Technology has recognized with doctorates:

 Boutros Harb is the elected head of the board of directors of the AUST.